(Original post – August 2015, updated April 2023)

 “I was wondering if there is a sure proof way to expose your horse to everything and keep him/her calm when doing so.
 Thanks”Loretta

 What does this have to do with the question Loretta asked?
 Let’s take a look.

 In Loretta’s question, is there leadership?
 Or is it a herd led by a poor leader?
 It is essential to understand one concept of life according to the horse.
-It is irrefutable that the horse includes the owner, the trainer, the vet, the farrier, and every other human that comes into its’ life as part of its’ herd.
+It is irrefutable that the horse includes the owner, the trainer, the vet, the farrier, and every other human that comes into its’ life as part of its herd.
 And in every herd, there is always a leader.
 Here is the catch – not every person or horse is a good leader.
 Let’s look at some definitions.

-Here are four possible combinations of leadership between a horse and a human.
+There are four possible combinations of leadership between a horse and a human.

 |Horse good leader / Human good leader |

 |Horse good leader / Human poor leader |

-Continued in part 2 next week….
+Continued in part 2 next week…